 Your flight with Condor was delayed, overbooked or cancelled?
 We’d be happy to help.
-Go to our homepage or use our free app to check if your case entitles you to 600 Euros in compensation.
+Go to our homepage or use our free app to check if your case entitles you to compensation.
 Simply enter your flight data into our claim calculator.
 If you have the right to compensation, we will perform all the necessary steps.
 If a settlement is not reached, we will take your case to court.
 We work according to the principle “No Win, No Fee”.
 That means: If we don’t achieve a positive outcome, you don’t pay anything.

 refund.me: Help for flight delays with Condor

 In Germany Condor is a popular airline with a long-standing tradition.
 And yet delayed flights, cancellations or overbookings do occur.
 This proves irritating to affected passengers.
 However, in a lot of cases passengers are entitled to compensation. refund.me comes to the assistance of passengers in asserting their rights against the airline.

 We are happy to help if you had a flight delay with: